These are a some good commands you can use to help troubleshoot new VPN tunnels.

 For example, below we are looking at RDP traffic.

-“show service-policy” is a great tool to see which policy is applied to any given flow.
+“show service-policy” is a great command to see which policy is applied to any given flow.

 CORDERO-ASA1# show service-policy flow tcp host 192.168.5.100 host 10.100.20.50 eq 80 Global policy: Service-policy: global_policy Class-map: web-class Match: access-list WEB_TRAFFIC_ACL Access rule: permit tcp any any eq www Action: Input flow: inspect http Class-map: class-default Match: any Action: